Root Canals in Winnipeg

 This procedure is done to remove decayed or infected material, so to prevent the patient from experiencing pain or losing their tooth.

 Once the mouth is frozen, an access area is made into the tooth.
 This allows the dentist to remove the pulp, bacteria, and infected or damaged nerve tissues from the pulp chamber.
 Then, the dentist thoroughly cleans and disinfects the area.
 The tooth is shaped and filled in.
-When root canals are performed on molars, we typically recommend capping the tooth with a crown for lasting support.
+When a root canal is are performed on molars, we typically recommend capping the tooth with a crown for lasting support.

 What Can I Expect after a Root Canal?